tjoseph2585/kaiser/README.md

 5. Install Appium desktop and start appium

-6. Run tests in Maven - go to folder where pom.xml is located and enter command in Terminal:
-   $ mvn test
+6. Run tests in eclispe or cmd line mvn test

 Note: Will be using the build in caluculor in android simulator